AwesomeParley/Discord-Music-Bot-via-Pytube/README.md

 -bot play command to play any YouTube video in your Discord VC.

--bot now playing command to know what is playing.

 -bot join command to allow the bot to Join the VC (although it will automatically join when you ask it to play)

 -bot leave command to allow the bot to leave the VC (It will automatically leave when nothing is played for 2 minutes)